addo561/Math-CV-Projects/README.md

 A collection of mathematical approaches to computer vision problems

-## Projects

-### 1. SVD Image Denoising
-Implementation of Singular Value Decomposition for image noise reduction.
-This project demonstrates how matrix factorization can be used to separate signal from noise in digital images.

-**Key Concepts:**
-- Singular Value Decomposition (SVD)
-- Low-rank approximation
-- Image processing fundamentals

 ## Getting Started

-Each project contains its own directory with implementation code, examples, and documentation.
+Each project contains its own directory with implementation code and  exmaples.

 ## Requirements